check-spelling/Open-Acidification.github.io/_docs/00-projects.md

 Software:

-* [Controller Code](https://github.com/Open-Acidification/TankController) - The arduino code for the tank controller unit (soon will be replaced by the Controller Library)
+* [Controller Code](https://github.com/Open-Acidification/TankController) - The arduino code for the tank controller unit
-* [Controller Library](https://github.com/Open-Acidification/TankControllerLib) - The arduino code for the tank controller library
 * [Controller Manager](https://github.com/Open-Acidification/TankControllerManager) - Software for the Tank Controller centralized manager which interfaces with the individual units

 Hardware: